 Mr Lee’s Noodles are doing things a bit differently to other “noodles in a cup” brands.
 Since launching in the UK four years ago, they’ve expanded their offering into the USA and Australia, proving that a convenience product that’s aligned with what their customers care about has a lot of credibility.

 How are Mr Lee’s Noodles different?
 They are making more ethical choices, such as sourcing RSPCA Approved chicken.
-This is important because it shows that even a product category that’s known for being at the most affordable end of the market, can make good animal welfare decisions that are also sustainable for the business.
+This is important because it shows that even a product category that’s known for being at the most affordable end of the market, can make better animal welfare decisions that are also sustainable for the business.

 Reared on farms participating in the RSPCA Approved Farming Scheme, RSPCA Approved chickens are raised according to the RSPCA’s detailed animal welfare standards.
 These standards focus on providing good housing environments where chickens have more space to move around and can do the things they like to do, such as perch, scratch and dustbathe – ultimately leading to better animal welfare.